deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *BRIANNA*
 >
 > Yes, he was.
-In this house actually.
+He was kept in this house actually.
 It was the first time we used it as a safehouse.

 > *MARJORIE*
 >
 > So he...
-He stayed in the very room I'm in?
+He stayed in the very same room I'm in?

 > *BRIANNA*
 >